Q. Why do I need a website?

 Q. But websites are expensive, aren’t they?

 A. Not any more, with technology evolving so rapidly, websites are nowhere near as complicated to set up and therefore expensive as they used to be.
-And by using your website to it’s full advantage, as a marketing tool, it’s really an investment you’ll see a return on.

 At Clever Cuttlefish I use WordPress to create websites because of it’s functionality.
 The top 1 million most popular sites in the world run on WordPress – that’s enough for me!